Checkmk

 Does this affect you?
 In general, there will be incompatible changes that will also affect your Checkmk installation, it is however impossible to make a general statement.
 In this article we have collected those issues that apply to all or most Checkmk installations.
 In any case there may be additional changes that are relevant to you, for example in checks that you use in your installation.

-It is therefore a good idea to get an overview of the incompatible changes before the update: Open the list of Werks.
-(The software development of Checkmk is organized in so-called Werks).
-In the description of a Werk, you will find instructions on what, if anything, needs to be done to make the change compatible.
+It is also a good idea to get an overview of the incompatible changes in version 2.4.0 before the update: Open the list of Werks on the Checkmk website.
+In the description of a Werk, you will find information on what you may need to do to make the change compatible.

 3. Update